-A programmatic approach to managing health care services nets Stellar Health $10 million – TechCrunch
+A programmatic approach to managing healthcare services nets Stellar Health $10 million – TechCrunch

 As the healthcare industry moves to value-based care, physician practices and health networks need to shift the things they bill for.
 Now it’s about maxing out patient “care” rather than the number of procedures physicians can perform.

-In this move to a more high-touch, rapid communication world where doctors need to take (and document) every step to ensure that their patients stay on their medication, come in for their routine check-ups and receive follow ups on their initial visits, a service like Stellar Health which provides a checklist for practitioners looks really attractive to investors.
+In this move to a more high-touch, rapid communication world where doctors need to take (and document) every step to ensure that their patients stay on their medication, come in for their routine check-ups and receive follow ups on their initial visits, a service like Stellar Health that provides a checklist for practitioners looks really attractive to investors.

 Indeed, the company is announcing a $10 million investment led by Point72 Ventures, with participation from previous investors Primary Venture Partners.